Financial Services to send and use foreign money to Paraguay

-Accounts and cards that require KYC but accept Cedula or PY residency.
+Accounts and cards that require KYC but accept Cedula and PY residency.

 Schwab International - Nominal USD Account - With passport and proof of residency in py